Positive Behaviours

 Our PBL matrix lays out clear expectations, so everyone knows exactly what is expected.

-Our flow chart maps out what to do when behaviours don’t meet these expectations
+Our flowchart maps out what to do when behaviours don’t meet expectations.

-Students are consistently rewarded when they meet the PBL expectations, receiving verbal acknowledgement and tokens.
+Students are regularly rewarded when they meet the PBL expectations, receiving verbal acknowledgement and tokens to spend on items in the Prize Cabinet.